-CDFL 132 F Environments and Programs for Family Child Care (3)
+CDES 132 F Environments and Programs for Family Child Care (3) (formerly CDFL 132 F)

 Three hours lecture per week.
-This course prepares the family child care provider with the knowledge and techniques to create quality environments and programs for the Family child care home.
+This course prepares the family child care provider with the knowledge and techniques to create culturally relevant, quality environments and programs.
 Current brain research, developmental theories and innovative models will be explored.
-This course is relevant for the new and experienced family child care provider.
+This course is relevant for the new and experienced family child care providers.
 (CSU) (Degree credit)

-CDFL 135 F Early Childhood Education: Health and Safety (2)
+CDES 135 F Early Childhood Health and Safety Education (2) (formerly CDFL 135 F)